🍝 Best Bologna Food Tour & Where to Stay in 2025 (Budget Tip Inside!)

 But if you’re planning a trip in 2025, you’ll quickly notice something else: Bologna hotels are getting expensive.
 That’s why many savvy travelers are turning to nearby Modena—not only for the famous balsamic vinegar and Ferrari museums, but also for stylish, affordable stays.

-• Sample mortadella, local cheeses, fresh pasta
+• Taste mortadella, local cheeses, and fresh pasta

-• Learn from expert local guides
+• Learn from knowledgeable local guides

 • Discover historic cafĂ©s and hidden trattorias

-• Try gelato made by true artisans
+• Finish with gelato made by true artisans

 🏨 Bologna’s Accommodation Problem in 2025